-These line items will be used to pay operating costs and initiatives of the Ohio Family and Children First Cabinet Council.
+These line items are used to pay operating costs and initiatives of the Ohio Family and Children First Cabinet Council.
 The Council is a partnership of state and local government, as well as communities and families.
 Its purpose is to enhance community capacity, coordinate services, and engage families.
-Funding for this line item currently comes from contributions from each of the state agencies represented on the Cabinet Council (departments of Aging, Developmental Disabilities, Education, Job and Family Services, Health, Mental Health and Addiction Services, Opportunities for Ohioans with Disabilities, Rehabilitation and Corrections, and Youth Services).
+Funding for this line item currently comes from contributions from each of the state agencies represented on the Cabinet Council (departments of Aging, Developmental Disabilities, Education and Workforce, Job and Family Services, Health, Mental Health and Addiction Services, Opportunities for Ohioans with Disabilities, Rehabilitation and Corrections, and Youth Services).
 H.B.
 33 includes the ODCY Director in the membership of the Cabinet Council.

-Funds for the activities in line item 830410 are currently in GRF line item 600451, under ODJFS.
-The FY 2023 estimated expenditure is \$1,386,000.
-The appropriation in FY 2024 is 95.2% higher than the FY 2023 estimate.
-This will basically double the county allocation for the family and children first councils.
+Funds for the activities in line item 830410 were previously in GRF line item 600451, under ODJFS.
+The FY 2023 expenditure was \$1,354,926.
+The appropriation in FY 2024 is 99.7% higher than the FY 2023 expenditure.

-Funds for the activities in Fund 2320 line item 830613 are currently in Fund 2320 line item 600644, under ODJFS.
-The FY 2023 estimated expenditure is \$2,713,612.
-The appropriation in FY 2024 is 11.9% lower than the FY 2023 estimate.
+Funds for the activities in Fund 2320 line item 830613 were previously in Fund 2320 line item 600644, under ODJFS.
+The FY 2023 expenditure was \$2,365,649.
+The appropriation in FY 2024 is 1.0% higher than the FY 2023 expenditure.